arvidn/libtorrent/docs/manual.rst

 The benefit of this is to better utilize disk caches by doing localized accesses and also to make it easier to identify bad peers if a piece fails the hash check.

+``peer_timeout`` is the number of seconds the peer connection should wait (for any activity on the peer connection) before closing it due to time out.
+This defaults to 120 seconds, since that's what's specified in the protocol specification.
+After half the time out, a keep alive message is sent.

+``urlseed_timeout`` is the same as ``peer_timeout`` but applies only to url seeds.
+This value defaults to 20 seconds.

 ip_filter